dannydi12/pi-led-server/README.md

 That should be all that's needed to get everything installed.
 Just run `sudo npm start` to turn on the server.

-**Note: the server startup command requires the `sudo` because it needs root privileges to access the LED strip.**
+**Note: the server startup command requires `sudo` because it needs root privileges to access the LED strip.**

 ## Usage